stripe/stripe-ios/README.md

 ## Requirements

-The Stripe iOS SDK is compatible with apps supporting iOS 8 and above and requires Xcode 8 to build from source.
+The Stripe iOS SDK is compatible with apps supporting iOS 8 and above and requires Xcode 8 or Xcode 9 to build from source.

 ## Getting Started